meker12/commerce-channels.en/help/channel-manager/walmart-requirements.md

 * An API key to connect Adobe Commerce or Magento Open Source to [!DNL Walmart Marketplace]

-  The [!DNL Walmart Marketplace] API key enables the integration between [!DNL Channel Manager] for Adobe Commerce or Magento Open Source and the Walmart Marketplace.
+  The [!DNL Walmart Marketplace] API key enables the integration between [!DNL Channel Manager] for Adobe [!DNL Commerce] or Magento Open Source and the Walmart Marketplace.
 Set up the API key in Seller Central before starting the Channel Manager onboarding process.

 ## Set up a [!DNL Walmart Seller] account